Hockerill Educational Foundation

 - Think small but sustainable: Individual grants are modest (£500-£1,250) but can be renewed annually through reapplication

-- Corporate applicants should emphasize innovation: The Foundation values creative approaches to RE teaching and projects with transferable benefits
+- Corporate applicants should emphasise innovation: The Foundation values creative approaches to RE teaching and projects with transferable benefits

-- Diocesan connection helps: If your organization operates in Chelmsford or St Albans Dioceses, highlight this connection
+- Diocesan connection helps: If your organisation operates in Chelmsford or St Albans Dioceses, highlight this connection

 - Demonstrate financial need: With limited funds supporting maximum numbers of students, showing genuine financial need is important